 The GenAVB/TSN Stack is a set of software components that provide Audio Video Bridging (AVB) and Time Sensitive Network (TSN) functionality on NXP SoC and hardware platforms.
 This document provides information on how to set up Audio Video Bridging evaluation experiments of the GenAVB/TSN Stack.
-In that context, it provides information on the SoC and boards that can be used, how to set up the hardware platforms, and information to configure the evaluation software.
+It describes the AVB use cases, the hardware and setup requirements, evaluation instructions, and steps to configure the evaluation software, and checking the results.